Memories of Cleo Silvers

 I remember the evenings we would sit together, working out what could be the structure of a really effective community mental health program.
 It was a fantasy, one that gave us a chance to formulate the thoughts swirling around in our minds and separate them from the outrage and resentment about what actually existed.

-Cleo grew up in the Philadelphia suburbs and joined VISTA, which sent her to the

-South Bronx where she was horrified about what she saw.
-In an interview with

-Alondra Nelson titled “Genuine Struggle and Care: An Interview with Cleo Silvers” published in the American Journal of Public Health in September 2016, she said: “The infant mortality rate was staggering.
-The lead exposure was unbelievable … and nobody was doing anything about it.
+Cleo grew up in the Philadelphia suburbs and joined VISTA, which sent her to the South Bronx where she was horrified about what she saw.
+In an interview with Alondra Nelson titled “Genuine Struggle and Care: An Interview with Cleo Silvers” published in the American Journal of Public Health in September 2016, she said: “The infant mortality rate was staggering.
+The lead exposure was unbelievable … and nobody was doing anything about it.”

 “There was tuberculosis.
 People were getting shot.
 Mental health was a major problem … Seeing all these young kids, adults and elderly dying from these issues, I knew something had to be done about it … especially when so many treated the situation as ‘par for the course.’”